Which rules of full stops are important in academia?

 – Discuss dialectal differences between American and British English

-Having already discussed the purposes and functions of full stops (otherwise known as periods), this third and final lesson on the subject next introduces and explores the six most important rules for correct and grammatical use.
+Having already discussed the purposes and functions of full stops (otherwise known as periods), this third and final chapter on the subject next introduces and explores the six most important rules for correct and grammatical use.
 These rules cover topics such as how to correctly use abbreviations, brackets, citations, ellipses and quotation marks, as well as how to more generally format full stops both before and after sentences.
 By mastering these six rules, your writing will likely become more accurate, academic and successful.

 Rule 1: Abbreviating

-As was introduced in lesson 2, one useful function of the full stop is to abbreviate (shorten) a word or phrase to create an acronym, contraction or initialism.
+As was introduced in chapter 2, one useful function of the full stop is to abbreviate (shorten) a word or phrase to create an acronym, contraction or initialism.
 However, whether or not full stops should be included at the end of an abbreviation or between each letter of that abbreviation can be a confusing aspect of punctuation for some students.
 With this in mind, it’s important to note that some of this confusion may simply be due to differences between how American and British people use this punctuation mark:

 Looking at this table, we can see that for titles and honorifics such as ‘Mr’ and ‘Mrs’, the general rule here is that Americans end these abbreviations with a full stop while British speakers do not.
 The only instance in which British people would be correct in finishing similar abbreviations with a full stop is when the abbreviated honorific doesn’t contain its initial and final letters – such as the ‘p’ and ‘r’ in ‘professor’, which when abbreviated becomes ‘prof.’